xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ## The Meltdown Attack

-If a &mu;ops is in the ROB, there are four cases:
+If a *&mu;*op is in the ROB, there are four cases:
 - it is waiting for its dependencies to be resolved;
 - it is ready to be executed;
 - it is already being executed; or
 - it is done executing but was not yet retired.

-Retiring a &mu;ops means to reflect its changes back to the architectural state.
+Retiring a *&mu;*op means to reflect its changes back to the architectural state.
 The ROB retires instructions in order such that the architectural state is updated sequentially.
 Meltdown uses the fact that out-of-order engines do not handle exceptions until the retirement stage, and leverages it to access memory regions that would otherwise trigger a fault (e.g., kernel memory).

 ## The Spectre Attack